tolauwae/phd-thesis/src/preamble/declaration.typ

 Other publications that are not directly part of this dissertation:

 - Maarten Steevens, *Tom Lauwaerts*, Christophe Scholliers. _Remote Concolic Multiverse Debugging_.
-(Under review at Onward!
-2025)
+(Preparing for resubmission)
 - Maarten Steevens, *Tom Lauwaerts*, Francisco Ferreira Ruiz, Christophe Scholliers. _WARDuino on Open Bot Brain: Building and programming Lego robots in high-level languages using WebAssembly_ (Preparing for submission)

 == Software artifacts